 The wheels make the bike

-The next important area of your new bicycle is the wheels.
+The next important area of your new bicycle is the wheels and tyres.
 The wheels heavily influence how the bike rides, feels and responds.
-Lighter wheels will ride faster with less rotating mass.
+Lighter wheels with less rotating mass are slightly quicker to spin up, but real speed comes from deep-section aerodynamic rims.
 Lighter and faster tyres feel more responsive.

 When researching your new bike, decent wheels should be high on your list of priorities.
 While you can easily replace components like the rear derailleur and other components that will eventually wear out, the wheels take up a large chunk of the bike's overall cost so they're more expensive to upgrade.